sycherng/reactjs101/Ch10/react-redux-server-rendering-isomorphic-javascript.md

 import configureStore from '../common/store/configureStore' import { fromJS } from 'immutable';

-// 從 server 取得傳進來的 initialState。由於從字串轉回物件，又稱為 rehydration（覆水）
-const initialState = window.__PRELOADED_STATE__;
+// From server get the incoming initialState.
+Converting a string back to object, also known as rehydration const initialState = window.__PRELOADED_STATE__;

-// 由於我們使用 ImmutableJS，所以需要把在 server-side dehydration（脫水）又在前端 rehydration（覆水）的 initialState 轉成 ImmutableJS 資料型態，並傳進 configureStore 建立 store
-const store = configureStore(fromJS(initialState));
+// Because we use ImmutableJS, we need to convert the initialState which has undergone server-side dehydration and front-end rehydration to a ImmutableJS object, and send it to configureStore to build a store const store = configureStore(fromJS(initialState));

-// 接下來就跟一般的 React App 一樣，把 store 透過 Provider 往下傳到 Component 中 ReactDOM.render(
+// The remaining is the same as a normal React App, send store to Component via Provider ReactDOM.render(
   <Provider store={store}>
     <CounterContainer />